-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity

-G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS

-Tuition: XXXXXXXXXXXXXX XXXXXXXXXXXXX

-G1 PUBLIC INSTITUTIONS

-Tuition:

-In-district \$5,145 \$5,145

-G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$5,145 \$5,145

-G1 PUBLIC INSTITUTIONS

-Out-of-state: \$15,765 \$15,765

-G1 NONRESIDENT ALIENS

-Tuition: \$15,765 \$15,765

-G1 REQUIRED FEES: \$1,122 \$1,122

-G1 ROOM AND BOARD:

-(on-campus) N/A N/A

-G1 ROOM ONLY:

-(on-campus) N/A N/A

-G1 BOARD ONLY:

-(on-campus meal plan) N/A N/A

-G1 Comprehensive tuition and room a

-college cannot provide separate tu ition and room and

-board fees): N/A

-G1 Other: International students must also pay an "International I student service fee" o
+G1 First-Year Undergraduates G1 PRIVATE INSTITUTIONS Tuition: xxxxxxxxxxxxxx xxxxxxxxxxxxxx G1 PUBLIC INSTITUTIONS Tuition: In-district \$6,345 \$6,345 G1 PUBLIC INSTITUTIONS In-state (out-of-district): \$6,345 \$6,345 G1 PUBLIC INSTITUTIONS Out-of-state: \$18,795 \$18,795 G1 NONRESIDENT ALIENS Tuition: \$18,795 \$18,795 G1 REQUIRED FEES: \$1,166 \$1,166 G1 ROOM AND BOARD: (on-campus) N/A N/A G1 ROOM ONLY: (on-campus) N/A N/A G1 BOARD ONLY: (on-campus meal plan) N/A N/A G1 Comprehensive tuition and roo college cannot provide separat board fees): ' • N/A